A Brief History of St. Bartholomew’s Church in the City of New-York

 In 1981, a real estate developer offered a plan to build an office tower on the site of the adjacent community house, ensuring a financial endowment of the church's mission and maintenance.
 Conflict developed within the parish and between the church and the city over the designated landmark status of the building.
 In the ensuing years of battle, St. Bart’s became synonymous with the very real issues between the religious community and the historic preservation movement, and with the attendant constitutional questions.
 The case tortuously worked its way, over eleven years, to the Supreme Court, which in 1991 declined to hear St. Bartholomew’s appeal of the Second Circuit decision.
 The congregation paid a heavy price for the battle.
 Half the membership left, and charity and relationships were strained.
 The existing financial problems deepened.
 Maintenance on the building was deferred.

-In the calling of a new rector in 1994, church leadership made a commitment to growing St. Bartholomew’s as a congregation and in restoring and preserving its landmark building.
-Because of this, attendance and membership have grown.
-We have affirmed the sacred function of the space and the mission of the church.
+In the calling of a new rector in 1994, church leadership made a commitment to growing St. Bartholomew’s as a congregation, as well as restoring and preserving its landmark building.
+As a result, attendance and membership increased.
+Today, the independent St. Bartholomew’s Conservancy works full time to both preserve and restore our historic space.

-A sacred oasis and designated New York City Landmark in 1967, we invite you to download and read a full history of St. Bart's from one of the links below.
+As a sacred oasis and designated New York City Landmark and national Historic Landmark, we invite you to download and read a full history of St. Bart's from one of the links below.